 RECOMMENDED: More great restaurants in Zagreb

 The owner of this little bar-cum-restaurant spent years living in Japan, before moving to world-food mecca New York, and finally, returning with his Japanese partner to Zagreb, equipped with culinary expertise; but he’ll be more than happy to tell you that himself, in elaborate, gesticulated detail.
-Eat at Gyoza once and you’re a welcome guest, eat there twice and you’re a friend – eat there three times, and you might even get to sit in the out-of-bounds room downstairs.
-The menu is small and specialised, and each meal – whether it be glass-noodles with prawns, or the Saturday special ramen – is prepared exactly as it would be in a street-food bar in Tokyo.
+Eat at Gyoza once and you’re a welcome guest, eat there twice and you’re a friend.
+The menu is small and specialised, and each meal – whether it be glass-noodles with prawns, or the Saturday special ramen – is prepared exactly as it would be in an izakaya bar in Tokyo.
 As its name suggests, the star of the show is the gyoza, traditional little parcels packed with grated meats or vegetables, which, when dipped in soy sauce, taste salty, fragrant, and fresh.
 It’s not fine dining – don’t expect elaborate sushi platters.
 Instead, you’ll get simple, authentic dishes served up by the friendliest staff in the city.

-Set on the ground floor of the Kaptol Centar mall, accessed from Medvedgradska, Takenoko is a swirl of mellow mood music and the sound of chefs chopping behind a central cooking station.
-Leafy plants sit in tall vases around heavy wooden tables - the atmosphere alone makes it worth its slightly steep pricing.
+The first sushi restaurant in Croatia, Takenoko is still one of the very few Asian restaurants in town worth experimenting with – and although it will set you back a wad of kunas it is usually well worth it.
+It’s a swirl of mellow mood music mixed with the soft sound of chefs chopping behind a central cooking station.
+Leafy plants sit in tall vases around heavy wooden tables below track lighting.
 Try the Tokyo platter: 11 nori makis (tuna and salmon) and seven nigiris.
 There’s a handsome choice of wok-fried dishes and some truly inventive exercises in east-west fusion, with fish, chicken and veal dressed in exotic spice combinations.

 Manzoku Sushi, which opened in 2008, gets the honourable title of Zagreb's first sushi bar.
 Eight years later, they still seem to have the edge; especially for those yet to experience Japanese culinary culture, there's sometihng of a novelty to watching the chefs roll your sushi right in front of you.
 Dishes are served in artful arrangements with decorative relishes.
 You can also get a bowl of ramen from 43 kn, and, with sushi boards at the 60 kn mark, that makes Manzoku excellent value for money.